 Whether the Broncos have been good for rugby league is open to debate.
 As a publicly listed company, its primary concern is making a profit.
 Sentiment, traditions, junior development and ethics only matter to the Bronco shareholders if they are conducive to making a profit.
 On the positive side, there is an appreciation that if rugby league goes well, then profits will flow.
-On the flip side, sports administrators, such as those in rugby union and cricket, have sometimes often only cared about traditions, sentiment, junior development and ethics and the consequence has been that the sport has stagnated and few people have been engaged with it.
 Considering that the Broncos average the largest crowds and have the most supporters of any rugby league club, it would be fair to say that they are doing something right.

 Ironically, rugby league culture is synonymous with making money.
 The code was invented so players could be compensated with money.
 Rules were changed to make it popular with spectators so that more money could be made.
 Anyone who wanted sentiment, tradition and heritage was expected to play rugby union where they wouldn’t get paid but administrators would.

 2006 - When compared to other NRL supporters

 Q:Why do Broncos fans drink a beer called XXXX?